barath83/Web-App-Series/README.md

 ## 6.Financier
 Financier just keeps a tally of your income and expenses,and it calculates the balance you posses for every transaction.This application is written ReactJS and it uses Hooks for state management in components.

+## 7.Calc
+Nothing but a simple calculator built using javascript

+## 8.Child's Atlas
+Child's Atlas is just a playbook of different countries along with their national flag and capital also categorised by the continents.
+CSS Flexbox was utilised in the design.